asawilliams/img-naming-conventions/README.md

 Where in the asset is used to construct the overall element.
 For instance, if images are created in three parts: left, middle, and right, due to rounded corners and/or gradients then you would have image names like btn-login-left.png, btn-login-center.png, and btn-login-right.png.

 ###Sprite:
 '-sprite', should be put at the end when the image is a sprite.
+All images that are included in a sprite should have an underscore (_) at the beginning of the file to denote that it should not be referenced in code, but instead by its spritesheet.

 Order
 ------